Basic cloche pattern

 Row 3: Ch2, work 2 HDC in each stitch around

-Row 9-15: Work 1 HDC in each stitch for
+Row 9-15: Work 1 HDC in each stitch

 Row 16: ch2, HDC in next stitch, *HDCtog over next 2 stitches, work 1 HDC in next 5 stitches*, repeat